webofdata/specification-archived/specification.md

 </pre>

 ### Operation Create Dataset

-A dataset is part of a store, and acts as a container for entities.
+A dataset is part of a store and acts as a container for entities.
 A dataset can be created by sending a POST request.
+The entity in a dataset is the subject for that dataset and MUST be a valid WoD entity.

 <pre>